MenthorTools/menthor-editor/README.md

 Instalation and download details can be found [here](http://www.menthor.net/menthor-editor.html)

-## 5. Source Code
+## 5. Running it

 In order to run ME with the source code, you'll need the following tools:
 * Java 7 or superior
 * Eclipse Modeling Tools (Juno or superior recommended) with MAVEN installed.
 * Git Client application (GitHub, Tortoise, Source Tree, etc)

-We use in particular Java 8, Eclipse Mars and Tortoise Git (just to mention).
+We are used to use Java 8, Eclipse Mars and Tortoise Git.
 After installing these...

-### 5.1 Import Code on Eclipse
+***5.1 Import Code on Eclipse***

-* Checkout "menthor-editor" github repository on your computer using one of the Git Client Applications (let's say Tortoise Git).
+* Checkout "menthor-editor" github repository on your computer using one of the Git Client Applications.
 This means you'll have on your computer a folder with all Menthor Editor's java source code.
 * On Eclipse click at: "File" -> "Import" -> "General" -> "Existing Project into Workspace" -> "Browse..."
 * Choose your local folder with all Menthor Editor's source code in it.
 * Select all projects and click "Finish"

-### 5.2 SWT JAR dependency
+***5.2 Setup the correct SWT JAR dependency***

 Menthor's code requires at development a SWT JAR library that matches with you operating system (Mac, Linux or Windows).
 Follow these steps to configure a ClassPath Variable on Eclipse that will point to the right SWT JAR dependency: